The Constant Wife: Production history

 The play was first produced in Cleveland, Ohio, at the Ohio Theatre, on November 1, 1926, with Ethel Barrymore playing the title role, and Mabel Terry-Lewis and C. Aubrey Smith in support.
 It subsequently opened on Broadway, running for 295 performances, and was successfully toured by Ms. Barrymore afterwards.
 When the first edition of the play was published in 1927, Maugham dedicated it to her.
 Years later, he said that her performance was the best he had seen in any of his plays.

-The Constant Wife has been produced multiple times in London—Ruth Chatterton (Globe Theatre, 1937); Ingrid Bergman (Albery Theatre, September 1973), Jenny Seagrove (Apollo Theatre, April 2002, then transferring to the Lyric Theatre, June 2002)—despite a rocky premier starring Fay Compton at the Strand Theatre in April 1927, in part due to the theater’s muddling of seating arrangements and Ms. Compton’s insulting the audience.
+The Constant Wife has been produced multiple times in London—Ruth Chatterton (Globe Theatre, 1937); Ingrid Bergman (Albery Theatre, September 1973), Jenny Seagrove (Apollo Theatre, April 2002, then transferring to the Lyric Theatre, June 2002)—despite a rocky premier starring Fay Compton at the Strand Theatre in April 1927, in part due to the theatre's muddling of seating arrangements and Ms. Compton's insulting the audience.

 In December 1951, a U.S. revival starring Katharine Cornell was staged for a summer festival in Colorado.
 It was such a success that Cornell took the production to the National Theatre on Broadway starring herself and Brian Aherne.
 It grossed more money for Cornell's production company than any play she and her husband-director Guthrie McClintic ever produced.

-In addition to the 2005 revival on Broadway, other revivals include John Gielgud's staging, also starring Ingrid Bergman and Jack Gwillim, at the Shubert Theatre on Broadway (1975), Minneapolis (2005), Charleston, SC (2007) and the Gate Theatre, Dublin (2016) starring Tara Blaise.
+In addition to the 2005 revival on Broadway, other revivals include John Gielgud's staging, also starring Ingrid Bergman and Jack Gwillim, at the Shubert Theatre on Broadway (1975), Minneapolis (2005), Charleston, SC (2007), the Gate Theatre, Dublin (2016) starring Tara Blaise, and the Royal Shakespeare Company at Stratford upon Avon, starring Rose Leslie (2025).

 It was adapted as the film Charming Sinners (1929), with William Powell, Clive Brooks, Ruth Chatterton and Mary Nolan, directed by Robert Milton, Paramount Pictures.